airbytehq/airbyte/docs/tutorials/connecting-EL-with-T-using-SQL.md

 ## Export Plain SQL files

-Airbyte is using internally a tool for handling transformations.
+Airbyte is internally using a specialized tool for handling transformations called DBT.

-It is a python-based program that reads the `catalog.json` file and generates code on how to interpret and transform it.
+It is made possible thanks to another python-based program that reads the `catalog.json` file and generates code on how to interpret and transform it.

-The final output of such a tool is producing SQL files that can be run on top of the destination that you selected.
+The final output of DBT is producing SQL files that can be run on top of the destination that you selected.

 Therefore, it is possible to extract these SQL files, modify them and run it yourself manually outside of Airbyte!

-You would be able to find these at the following location inside the docker containers:
+You would be able to find these at the following location inside the server's docker container:

     /tmp/workspace/${NORMALIZE_WORKSPACE}/build/run/airbyte_utils/models/generated/<your_table_name>.sql

 In order to extract them, you can run: